Tommyshub/flask-movie-project/readme.md

 <br/>

 Here I want the users to be able to view their reviews but also edit and delete them.
-I would also like for them to be able to change their password and delete their users but this is something I might leave for future implementations.
+I would also like for them to be able to change their password and delete their users, but this is something I might leave for future implementations.

 <br/>